basilkar/h-notespace/README.md

 Sample features:

 1. input a set of notes, output fitting scales {haskell-prototyping.hs: improScale}
-2. input a scale, output its chords {haskell-prototyping.hs: scalechords}
+2. input a scale, output its chords {haskell-prototyping.hs: scaleChords}
 3. recognize known chords and scales {haskell-prototyping.hs: ictRecognizer}
 4. print all seventh chords within a given scale
 5. input a melody, output a harmonization